SalathielGenese/resp/README.md

 If you are not familiar with RESP, consider starting here with [RESP specs].
 RESP is a binary safe serialization protocol.
-Initially developed for the ReDiS project, it injection safe (needs no escaping) and is fast forward as it requires no look-back in parsing.
+Initially developed for the ReDiS project, it is injection safe (needs no escaping) and is fast-forward as it requires no look-back in parsing.

 This crate aims to parse and validate your RESP strings.
 Since the